The Yearling (1946 film)

-The Yearling is a 1946 American Family Western film directed by Clarence Brown, produced by Sidney Franklin, and released by Metro-Goldwyn-Mayer (MGM).
+The Yearling is a 1946 American family Western film directed by Clarence Brown, produced by Sidney Franklin, and released by Metro-Goldwyn-Mayer (MGM).
 The screenplay by Paul Osborn and John Lee Mahin (uncredited) was adapted from Marjorie Kinnan Rawlings's 1938 novel of the same name.
 The film stars: Gregory Peck, Jane Wyman, Claude Jarman Jr. in his film debut, Chill Wills and Forrest Tucker.

 The story follows a boy named Jody, who adopts a trouble-making young deer.
 The story was later adapted as the 1994 TV film The Yearling starring Peter Strauss and Jean Smart.

+The movie becoming the ninth-highest-grossing film of 1946 in United States.

 Plot

 Ezra "Penny" Baxter, once a Confederate soldier, and his wife Ora, are pioneer farmers near Lake George, Florida in 1878.
 Their son, Jody, a boy in his pre-teen years, is their only surviving child.
 Jody has a wonderful relationship with his warm and loving father.
 Ora, however, is still haunted by the deaths of the other children of the family she lost over the years, fearing that Jody will end up dying if she shows any love to the boy, leading Jody to find her unloving and unreasonable.

 One morning, Jody and his parents discover that a bear has appeared and killed a calf and young pig from among their stock.
 They set out after the bear, accompanied by Penny's dogs Perk, Rip and Julia.
 They catch up with the bear, but it is able to escape after Perk flees, Penny's gun misfires, and Julia is badly injured.

 Upset over Julia's injury and the broken gun, Penny decides to get a new shotgun in exchange for Perk.

 One day, as Penny and Jody are tracking down their missing hogs that had been stolen by the Forresters, a rattlesnake bites Penny before he kills it.
 Penny kills a doe and uses her liver to draw out the venom.
 Jody asks to adopt the doe's orphaned fawn.
 Penny permits it but warns Jody that the fawn will have to be set free when it grows up.

 When Jody goes to ask his friend Fodderwing, the youngest Forrester son, to name the fawn he discovers that Fodderwing has died.
 However, Buck Forrester tells Jody that Fodderwing had said that if he had a fawn he would name him Flag.
 Jody and his family attend Fodderwing's funeral, and at a generous request from the Forresters, Penny offers a eulogy about Fodderwing's kindness and wisdom with animals.